 Begonia boliviensis A.DC. is the correct and accepted name for this species of Begonia.
 It was named and first described by Alphonse Louis Pierre Pyramus de Candolle in Annales des Sciences Naturelles in 1859.

-According to the Wikipedia, the Begonia boliviensis was introduced to European gardeners by Richard Pearce in 1864 when he discovered it in the Bolivian Andes.
+According to Wikipedia, the Begonia boliviensis was introduced to European gardeners by Richard Pearce in 1864 when he discovered it in the Bolivian Andes.
 It had been identified earlier by Hugh Weddell in the same area but he wasn’t the one that introduced it.
 Strange how Mr. Weddell identified it, Mr. Pearce introduced it, then Mr. Candolle named and described it.

 Begonia boliviensis was first exhibited at the International Horticultural Show in Paris in 1867.